Nick Maton Player Props: Tigers vs. Blue Jays

 Nick Maton At The Plate

-- In three of nine games this season, Maton got a hit, but only one each time.
+- Maton has gotten a hit in four of 10 games this year, but he has zero multi-hit games.

-- He has hit a long ball in one of nine games, and in 3.2% of his plate appearances.
+- In 10 games played this season, he has hit a homer in two of them.

-- Maton has driven in a run in three games this year (33.3%), including one multiple-RBI game.
+- Maton has driven in a run in four games this year (40.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.